 Got to chat with my oldest sister yesterday morning … something we’ve been making more time for on our Saturdays the past few months.
 We’re not religious about it, but it’s something I think we’ve both grown to appreciate a lot (I know I have).
-We catch up on each other’s worlds and weeks, compare notes on what we’re both reading or watching, stuff that’s caught our attention, recent updates on our other siblings, our occasional health dust-ups, our erratic sleep habits, etc. Yesterday she mentioned looking into a volunteer program (she’s done a ton of volunteering over the past several years) that visits with veterans, just to listen and chat, and, if they’re up for it, to have them share their stories.
+We catch up on each other’s worlds and weeks, compare notes on what we’re both reading or watching, recent updates on our other siblings, our occasional health dust-ups, our erratic sleep habits, etc. Yesterday she mentioned looking into a volunteer program (she’s done a ton of volunteering over the past several years) that visits with veterans, just to listen and chat, and, if they’re up for it, to have them share their stories.
 I told her she’d be perfect for that program.
 She’s a veteran herself, having joined the marines out of high school, which to this day makes me so proud and in awe of her.
 And she’s always had a heart for spending time with older people.
 This past week she visited with the mom of one of her oldest friends to help with eye drops for cataracts.
 As has become part of our conversational ritual, I had a smile on my face by the time we said our good byes and I Love Yous.

 I was running errands when she called me, and as we wrapped our conversation I pulled into a parking spot outside the tiny little coffee shop off North Main Street.
 I’ve been dropping in Saturday mornings for a here’s-to-the-weekend espresso, and the accompanying smile and kind word from whoever’s working behind the counter.
 When I walked in, an older gentleman with a Hemmingway beard was warming himself by the fire with a tall to-go cup of coffee.
 A shopping cart with his belongs sat next to him.
 After placing my order I sat down at the table across from where he was, taking the chair near the wall, putting the table and its other chair between us.